Galactic Dust Extinction Service: Program Interface

 statistics This session contains the area statistics of a 5.0 arcmin area around the input coordinate.

-refCoordinate The input coordinate.
+refCoordinate The input coordinates.

 meanValue The average E(B-V) reddening, 100 micron emission, or dust temperature values.